 Embrace Being Abroad

-I felt at times helpless that she wouldn’t remember I was there because her short-term memory would not last.
+I felt at times helpless that she would fail to remember I was there because her short-term memory would not last.
 She would talk about Puerto Rico and her sisters over and over again.
 In the end, I felt like I was the adult and loving grandparent she had been to me for thirty years prior to that moment.
 These moments made me realize how much people have to tell if you listen.
 Some might not want to share, but those that do might need a friend or, in my case, their granddaughter, to sit and listen to the same story over and over again.
 As I look back, it only took a few minutes here and there, but collectively these minutes are some of the best moments I have ever spent.

 Remembering Micaela Colon